intellihr/ui-components/docs/List.md

 - sort section
 - other special action section

-There is sMedium spacing 16px between each section and sXSmall spacing 8 px within section
+There is sMedium spacing between each section and sXSmall spacing within section

 #### Filter section
-Filter section should have sXSmall spacing 8px between each item within the section Filter button will always br joined to the left of the search bar search bar should indicate the searchable text in the placeholder
+Filter section should have sXSmall spacing between each item within the section Filter button will always be joined to the left of the search bar Search bar placeholder text should inform the user what they can search on Search should only search on free text fields like names and descriptions while things like categories and types should be managed by filters

-Filter section should have 8px between tags and filter controller
+Filter section should have sXSmall spacing between tags and filter controller

 #### Sort section
-Sort by will always sit to the right of the filter section Sort section should have sXSmall spacing 8px between label and input
+Sort by will always sit to the right of the filter section Sort section should have sXSmall spacing between label and input

 #### Actions section
-Actions section should have sXSmall spacing 8px between rach button
+Actions section should have sXSmall spacing between each button

-Actions are displayed in icon with a dark style tooltip popver in default button style.
+Actions are displayed in icon with a dark style tooltip popover in default button style.
 Most common used actions goes first from right to left.

 If no icon fits the use case, use default button instead.
 Text on page action buttons should be limited to one line on mobile view